awsdocs/amazon-emr-release-guide/doc_source/tez-configure.md

 You can customize Tez by setting values using the `tez-site` configuration classification, which configures settings in the `tez-site.xml` configuration file\.
 For more information, see [TezConfiguration](https://tez.apache.org/releases/0.8.2/tez-api-javadocs/configs/TezConfiguration.html) in the Apache Tez documentation\.
 To change Hive or Pig to use the Tez execution engine, use the `hive-site` and `pig-properties` configuration classifications as appropriate\.
 Examples are shown below\.

-**Example: Customizing the Tez Root Logging Level and Setting Tez as the Execution Engine for Hive and Pig**
+**Example: Customizing the Tez root logging level and setting Tez as the execution engine for Hive and Pig**
 The example `create-cluster` command shown below creates a cluster with Tez, Hive, and Pig installed\.
 The command references a file stored in Amazon S3, `myConfig.json`, which specifies properties for the `tez-site` classification that sets `tez.am.log.level` to `DEBUG`, and sets the execution engine to Tez for Hive and Pig using the `hive-site` and `pig-properties` configuration classifications\.
 Linux line continuation characters \(\\\) are included for readability\.
 They can be removed or used in Linux commands\.
 For Windows, remove them or replace with a caret \(^\)\.